kny5/fabacademy_antonio_anaya/docs/assignments/week03.md

 ### 3D modeling with FreeCad:

+FreeCAD is a very interesting software, I had some issues on my Linux system but we practiced during our short workshop.

 <img src="../../images/week03/freecad_1.jpeg" alt="drawing" width="90%"/>
 <img src="../../images/week03/freecad_2.jpeg" alt="drawing" width="90%"/>

 ### 3D modeling with Blender:

+The last time I've used blender was in 2010 and nowadays it looks incredible amazing, the interface and the workflow have improved.
+At that time we only learn very basic stuff for modeling.
+But it gave me a very good idea of the possibilities for rendering.
+So I explored rendering for my self later.

 <img src="../../images/week03/blender_1.jpg" alt="drawing" width="90%"/>
 <img src="../../images/week03/blender_2.jpg" alt="drawing" width="90%"/>